Alexandre Torres

 Carlos Alexandre Torres (born 22 August 1966), known as Alexandre Torres, is a Brazilian retired professional footballer who played as a defender.
 His father is former footballer Carlos Alberto Torres.

 Career

 Club career

 Torres played professionally in Brazil and Japan for Fluminense, Vasco da Gama and Nagoya Grampus Eight.

-At Nagoya Grampus he was signed by then manager Arsène Wenger, who seemed to recognise his agent's face from somewhere – bemused to find out it was his father and Brazil legend Carlos Alberto.
+At Nagoya Grampus he was signed by the manager Arsène Wenger, who seemed to recognise his agent's face from somewhere – bemused to find out it was his father and Brazil legend Carlos Alberto.

 International career

 Torres was called up to the Brazil national squad in 1992, making one international appearance.